emtee40/mtk-client/README.md

 # mtkclient
 Just some mtk tool for exploitation, reading/writing flash and doing crazy stuff.
-For linux, a patched kernel is only needed for kamakiri (see Setup folder) (except for read/write flash).
 For windows, you need to install the stock mtk port and the usbdk driver (see instructions below).
+For linux, a patched kernel is only needed when using old kamakiri (see Setup folder) (except for read/write flash).

 Once the mtk script is running, boot into brom mode by powering off device, press and hold either vol up + power or vol down + power and connect the phone.
 Once detected by the tool,